 Scooters, Mopeds, Etc... in Kentucky

-In the state of Kentucky, a moped is defined as a vehicle that is a motorized bicycle with an automatic transmission, an engine less than 50 ccs, and the capability to rev up to a speed of no more than 30 miles per hour.
+In the state of Kentucky, a moped is defined as a vehicle that is a motorized bicycle with an automatic transmission, an engine less than 50 ccs, and the capability to rev up to a speed of no more than 30 MPH.

-You don't need a moped license if you plan to operate the vehicle on private property only; however, if you plan to ride on streets or highways you'll need to obtain a Kentucky moped license and register the moped.
+You don't need a moped license if you plan to operate the vehicle on private property only; however, if you plan to ride on streets or highways you'll need to obtain a Kentucky moped license.

-You must be at least 16 years old with a valid driver's permit to apply for your moped license.
-If you're under 18, you'll need your parent or guardian to sign for you.
-If you already have a driver's or motorcycle license, it will suffice.
+You must be at least 16 years old to apply for your moped license.
+If you already have a driver's or motorcycle license or permit, it will suffice.
 You won't need a moped license, too.

-Apply for your moped license at your local County Clerk's office.
+Apply for your moped license at your local Transportation Cabinet's County Clerk's office.